100 Notable alumni of

 -

 Jeanine Tesori, known earlier in her career as Jeanine Levenson, is an American composer and musical arranger best known for her work in the theater.
-She is the most prolific and honored female theatrical composer in history, with five Broadway musicals and six Tony Award nominations.
+She is the most prolific and honored female theatrical composer in history, with five Broadway musicals, six Tony Award nominations, and five Grammy Award nominations for Best Musical Theater Album.
 She won the 1999 Drama Desk Award for Outstanding Music in a Play for Nicholas Hytner's production of Twelfth Night at Lincoln Center, the 2004 Drama Desk Award for Outstanding Music for Caroline, or Change, the 2015 Tony Award for Best Original Score for Fun Home (shared with Lisa Kron), making them the first female writing team to win that award, and the 2023 Tony Award for Best Original Score for Kimberly Akimbo (shared with David Lindsay-Abaire).
 She was named a Pulitzer Prize for Drama finalist twice for Fun Home and Soft Power.

 -